 Little Navmap will show extra links to local files if you put these into a special directory with the name of the airport ICAO ident.

-The path to the airport files is shown on top of the
+The path to the airport files is shown in the

 You can use any file type.
 A file will be opened with the default application like a PDF reader if you click on the link.